Axionic-Labs/mechanex/README.md

 ## Deployment & Serving

 ### Local OpenAI-Compatible Server
 Mechanex can host an OpenAI-compatible server that leverages your locally loaded model or remote API.
+You can pass behaviors or behavioral types that you automatically want to monitor for and correct in production as well.

 ```python
 import mechanex as mx